Shipping Your Consigned Models

 Alright, your models are clean and ready to head out to new homes while hopefully making you some money along the way.
 There's only one thing remaining on your to-do list: Packing them to ship to Triple Mountain.
 We wish we could pick them up ourselves, wrap them in soft towels, and carry them back to Triple Mountain personally, but unless you live close enough to drop them off at our store, they're going to have to go with a carrier.
 While our drivers on this end are very good about deliveries (they know our business), you should expect your boxes to be handled by "the Samsonite Gorilla" on their way here.
-They will be tossed, probably dropped, shoved around, have heavy boxes dropped on top of them, and vibrate on a truck for hours and hours.
+They will be tossed, probably dropped off from high conveyor belts into sorting bins multiple times, have heavy boxes dropped on top of them, and vibrate on a truck for hours and hours.

 The box will carry your models, but it's what you put inside the box that will protect them.
 The BEST protection for your models will take a little effort and cost you a little in bubble wrap and peanuts.
 The WORST will mean just tossing them into a box with some crumpled up paper shopping bags.
 Remember: "If you want to get toy prices, treat them like toys.
 If you want to get collectible prices, treat them as collectibles".